-Advisers will then be provided with the opportunity to ask questions for the purpose of seeking clarity.
+The HR adviser will then be provided with the opportunity to ask questions for the purpose of seeking clarity.

 Employee/their companion presents their case

 Once the Management Representative has fully explained their case, it is the turn of the employee or their companion to present their case.